If you sit with your Instagram account and hope to get followed by people automatically, that’s not gonna happen.

 There are plenty of tips on the Internet on how to grow an Instagram account organically.
 However, many of them work with massive accounts and won’t work well with a micro ones.

 You can get followers by just visiting a social media panel, but those are just numbers, and they are useless with the new Instagram algorithm.
-Now the engagement with the pictures is way more important than a number of followers.
+Now engagement with pictures is way more important than a number of followers.

-In this article, we’ll explain step-by-step how simply you can get your first 1000 engaged followers on Instagram.
+In this article, we’ll explain step-by-step how you can get your first 1000 engaged followers on Instagram.

-They both can appear in the Instagram search result.
+Both can appear in the Instagram search result.
 In this case, if you create a brand around your name, then your Username should be your name.

 For the Name field, include your keyword there too: something, which briefly describes your business or your target audience.